-If you do not report your concern internally, you should take them direct to the appropriate organisation or body.
+If you do not report your concern internally, you should take them directly to the appropriate organisation or body.

-Liberty Training is a family-run business and the Directors understand that there is the possibility of situations arising where staff would not feel internal reporting of concerns is appropriate.
-The Directors have devised a procedure for reporting safeguarding concerns (illustrated in the How To Report Concerns Poster, appendix 1) which includes contact details for LADO and other organisations, should such a situation arise.
+Liberty College is a family-run business and thus the Directors have appointed a Head of College and an Advisory Board to ensure that internal reporting of concerns is appropriate.
+However, we have also devised a procedure for reporting safeguarding concerns (illustrated in the How To Report Concerns Poster, appendix 1) which includes contact details for LADO and other organisations, should such a situation arise that one does not feel that the internal procedures have been acceptable.
 Staff are advised during safeguarding training that, should such an occasion arise, they must report their concerns to the appropriate organisation.
-Liberty instil in their staff that non-action is not an option and the welfare of the learner is paramount.
+Liberty instils in their staff that non-action is not an option and that the welfare of the learner is paramount.